Łukasz Poręba: Hamburger SV

 On 30 August 2023, Poręba was sent on a season-long loan to German side Hamburger SV, with an option to make the move permanent.

 On 21 May 2024, HSV opted to activate the buy option, with Poręba set to join the club on a permanent basis in July later that year.

+SV Elversberg

-On 30 July 2025, Poręba moved on loan to SV Elversberg in 2.
+On 30 July 2025, Poręba moved on loan to SV Elversberg in the 2.
 Bundesliga, with an option to buy.
+Poręba played in all 34 league games and scored one goal.
+Elversberg finished second in the league and were promoted to the Bundesliga.
+His move to Elversberg was made permanent on 6 June 2026 with a contract to 30 July 2029.